Group action: Actions of topological groups

-The action is said to be strongly continuous if the orbital map g ↦ g⋅x is continuous for every x ∈ X. Contrary to what the name suggests, this is a weaker property than continuity of the action.
+The action is said to be strongly continuous if the orbital map $g\mapsto g\cdot x$ is continuous for every $x\in X$.
+Contrary to what the name suggests, this is a weaker property than continuity of the action.

-If G is a Lie group and X a differentiable manifold, then the subspace of smooth points for the action is the set of points x ∈ X such that the map g ↦ g⋅x is smooth.
+If $G$ is a Lie group and $X$ a differentiable manifold, then the subspace of smooth points for the action is the set of points $x\in X$ such that the map $g\mapsto g\cdot x$ is smooth.
 There is a well-developed theory of Lie group actions, i.e. action which are smooth on the whole space.

 Linear actions

 If g acts by linear transformations on a module over a commutative ring, the action is said to be irreducible if there are no proper nonzero g-invariant submodules.
 It is said to be semisimple if it decomposes as a direct sum of irreducible actions.

 Orbits and stabilizers

 In the compound of five tetrahedra, the symmetry group is the (rotational) icosahedral group I of order 60, while the stabilizer of a single chosen tetrahedron is the (rotational) tetrahedral group T of order 12, and the orbit space I / T (of order 60/12 = 5) is naturally identified with the 5 tetrahedra – the coset gT corresponds to the tetrahedron to which g sends the chosen tetrahedron.

-Consider a group G acting on a set X. The orbit of an element x in X is the set of elements in X to which x can be moved by the elements of G. The orbit of x is denoted by G⋅x:
+Consider a group G acting on a set X. The orbit of an element x in X is the set of elements in X to which x can be moved by the elements of G. The orbit of x is denoted by G ⋅ x: